Ashwin-Rajesh/LaneDetection/README.md

 Now, just take all that and do some math and overlay that on top of the original image!
 Thats it!

+## Exponentially weighted average
+- To make the line detections more smooth, a technique called exponnectial moving average is used.
+- A value called the moving sum is what represents the final lines.
+It is obtained by adding previous moving average to the current line detection.
+- The result is that sudden changes in the lane detections do not affect the result tooo much.
+As a side-effect, there is a slight delay when the lane detections move during turning and such.
+- The coefficients while adding previous sum and current detection need to be tweaked to get a balance between fast response and good stabilisation.

 # Result
 - Here are some videos of the result:
 ![Nighttime driving](video2.gif)